Volscente/cheat_sheets/data_management/Neo4j/neo4j_docs.md

 - **Community** - It has some limitations (no role-based security and one single property uniqueness constraints), but it can be used under GPL-3.0.
 - **Neo4j AuraDB** - It is the cloud based version.
 - **Enterprise** - Unlimited graph size, role-based security and more advanced constraints options.

+**NOTE:** Neo4j Bloom is a natural language interface for querying and visualize data inside a graph.

+# Neo4j Browser
+## Start
+It can be accessed through the Neo4j Desktop application or through browser localhost:7474 upon starting the graph.